-In this article, we've picked out 16 noteworthy restaurants among the Asakusa gourmet spots.
+In this article, we've picked out 19 noteworthy restaurants from among the Asakusa gourmet spots.
 We'll introduce them by category: "Salty," "Sweet," and "Drinks."
-We've also included a map, so be sure to use it when you're eating your way around Asakusa!
+We've also included a map, so be sure to use it when you're out and about eating your way around Asakusa!

 *Eating while walking is prohibited in Asakusa.
 Please use the eating and drinking spaces in the stores or nearby areas where you can sit and eat.